• Skip to primary navigation

 Can I use a different chocolate?

 Chocolate is the key ingredient, so choose well!
-It's important to pick a quality chocolate bar (I like Ghirardelli, Bakers, and Trader Joes brands).
-I prefer dark chocolate, but for a slightly sweeter cake use semi-sweet.
+It's important to pick a quality chocolate bar (I like Ghirardelli and Trader Joe's brands).
+I prefer a mix of dark chocolate and semi-sweet, but feel free to adjust for your tastebuds.

 • Pumpkin Sheet Cake with Caramel Coffee Cinnamon Frosting - A simple and moist sheet cake topped with a delicious frosting.
 A perfect fall dessert!